-- 1. Continuing enrollment at CBU without any financial assistance. - 2.
-Continuing enrollment at CBU with the assistance of private loans.
-The Financial Aid Office can provide the student with information on these loans. - 3.
-Taking a leave of absence from CBU to make up a portion or all of the deficient units at a Community College.
-In this case a student will have to file an additional appeal to have aid reinstated one s/he has completed the required units and demonstrated the ability to continue at CBU without incurring any additional deficiencies.
-The Financial Aid Office recommends that the student speak with Academic Advising to ensure that any classes taken elsewhere will count towards the student's area of study.
+- Continuing enrollment at CBU without any financial assistance. - Continuing enrollment at CBU with the assistance of private loans.
+The Financial Aid Office can provide the student with information on these loans. - Taking a leave of absence from CBU to make up a portion or all of the deficient units at a Community College.
+In this case a student will have to file an additional appeal to have aid reinstated once s/he has completed the required units and demonstrated the ability to continue at CBU without incurring any additional deficiencies.
+The Financial Aid Office recommends that the student speak with Academic Advising to ensure that any classes taken elsewhere will count towards the student's program.